 - advice to be a savvy consumer

 It might not be cheaper in the long run

 - Lease payments may add up to more than what the goods would usually cost to buy.

 - You may also have to pay fees and charges during the lease or before the goods are delivered to you.
 These fees can include stamp duty, late payment fees and service charges.

 You don't own the goods

-Despite paying a large amount of money to lease the goods, much more than the cash price to buy them, you don’t own the goods unless you are able to buy them at the end of the lease.
+- Despite paying an amount of money to lease the goods, you don’t own the goods unless you are able to buy them at the end of the lease.

 No cooling off period, heavy contract terms and high exit fees

-Although there are many different types of consumer leases available, Fair Trading does not recommend leasing unless you have done your homework and know what you’re getting into.
+Although there are many different types of consumer leases available, we don’t recommend leasing unless you have done your homework and know what you’re getting into.

 Don’t be pressured.
 Shop around.
 Do your calculations and compare with other options such as paying in cash once you’ve saved the money or getting a personal loan.